-Vandalism:
+Note: Vandalism:

-- a) Lutz Preparatory is a publicly funded school run privately by the Lutz Preparatory School, Inc. on a charter from the Hillsborough County School District.
-Lutz Preparatory equipment, supplies, furniture and classroom instructional tools are indirectly owned by the state. - b) Florida State Statute 1002.01: Vandalism and the defacing of school property is a serious offense.
+a) Lutz Preparatory is a publicly funded school run privately by the Lutz Preparatory School, Inc. on a charter from the Hillsborough County School District.
+Lutz Preparatory equipment, supplies, furniture and classroom instructional tools are indirectly owned by the state. b) Florida State Statute 1002.01: Vandalism and the defacing of school property is a serious offense.
 Students committing these infractions shall face severe disciplinary action, which may include suspension and/or dismissal and/or reporting to the appropriate law enforcement agency.

-6) Level Two - Discipline Response:
+6) Discipline Response for Level 3:

-Consequences of a level 2 involve first, or reoccurring major offenses requiring administrative response.
+Consequences of a level 3 involve first, or reoccurring mid-level offenses requiring administrative response.
 Responses may include, but not limited to:

-- a) Loss of privileges (exclusion from group lunch or extra-curricular activities) - b) Detentions - may be assigned before, during, or after school - c) Special assignments or assigned tasks (may include campus work detail) - d) Behavior contract or plan - e) Parent pick-up - f) In-school suspension (ISS) - g) Out-of-school suspension (OSS) - h) At-risk status for recommendation to Board of Directors to be withdrawn from Lutz Preparatory and/or impact enrollment privileges for following school year(s) - i) Consult with law enforcement as appropriate
+- a) Parent notification of students involved (teacher, staff, or administrator will notify parent within 24 hours of the next school day) - i) At times, incidents may occur at the end of a school day, dismissal, or prior to a weekend or holiday break; the school will make every effort to notify parents in a timely manner. - b) Parent/Teacher/Administration conference (by phone or in person) - c) Loss of privileges (exclusion from group lunch, extra-curricular activities, school events/trips) - d) Detentions - may be assigned before, during, or after school - e) Special assignments or assigned tasks (may include campus work detail) - f) Behavior contract or plan - g) Parent pick-up - h) In-school suspension (ISS) - i) Out-of-school suspension (OSS) - j) At-risk status for recommendation to Board of Directors to be withdrawn from Lutz Preparatory and/or impact automatic enrollment privileges for following school year(s) - k) Consult with law enforcement as appropriate